kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

  - Create a common API for the UI (gcp-click-to-deploy) and `kfctl` (`KfApp`)

  - Separate different implementations of the KfApp Interface
-   - bootstrap/pkg/client/ksApp for `kfctl init --platform none`
+   - bootstrap/pkg/client/ksapp for `kfctl init --platform none`
-   - bootstrap/pkg/client/gcpApp for `kfctl init --platform gcp`
+   - bootstrap/pkg/client/gcpapp for `kfctl init --platform gcp`

+ - Allow new platforms to be added to kfctl without rebuilding or reshipping kfctl (see Plugins below).

  - Do not change existing `REST` entrypoints or the `KsService` interface in `ksServer.go` at this time